didiladi/transfer-learning-imagenet/README.md

 ## Evaluation

-As explained within the data engineering section, the script [train-test-split-images.py]() was used to divide data into 80% training data, 10% dev (validation) data, and  10% test data.
+As explained within the data engineering section, the script [train-test-split-images.py](https://github.com/didiladi/transfer-learning-imagenet/blob/master/data/train-test-split-images.py) was used to divide data into 80% training data, 10% dev (validation) data, and  10% test data.
 The dev data was used to evaluate the hyperparameters and to decide on how to split the labels for training (how many models).
 After this phase was finished, the dev (validation) set was added to the training data in order to maximize the amount of used training data.

 Training with darkflow automatically produces checkpoint files from time to time.
-The script [eval.py] was used for evaluating these checkpoints in an automated fashion.
+The script [eval.py](https://github.com/didiladi/darkflow/blob/master/eval.py) was used for evaluating these checkpoints in an automated fashion.
 For each ckeckpoint it took all the test data and performed a prediction with the given model for each image.
 It then produced a score between 0 and 1 to depict the overall accuracy.
 0 means that the object never appeared within the test data of the given label, 1 means that the abject was always correcty located within the test data.
+Additionally the evaluation script calculated precision, recall and F1 score.

 During training it became quite obvious, that there are several objects which are harder to detect than others.
 E.g. a strawberry can be detected quite easily, whereas a barrow can be considered as hard to detect.
-The following image depicts the accuracy of the first five labels (strawberry, barrow, shopping cat, tractor, and fig):

 ## Results

+The following images depict the accuracy, precision, recall, and F1 score of the first five labels (strawberry, barrow, shopping cat, tractor, and fig) of the first machine learning model:

+### Accuracy

+### Precision

+### Recall

+### F1 Score

 # Installation & Build